Spin-lattice couplings in $3d$ ferromagnets: analysis from first-principles: Atomistic spin-lattice Hamiltonian in the continuum limit

 by using the same reasoning of separating in symmetric and antisymmetric parts the resulting tensor $A_{\alpha\beta,\mu\kappa}=\frac{1}{2V}\sum_{k}\Gamma_{iik}^{\alpha\beta\mu}r_{ik}^{\kappa}$ in this case.
-The local $\Gamma_{iik}^{\alpha\beta\mu}$ terms, as discussed previously \cite{Mankovsky2022}, are related to contributions to the magnetocrystalline anisotropy energy (MAE) due to the local breaking of inversion symmetry by the displacement of the $k$-th atom (when spin-orbit coupling is enabled).
-Interestingly, in the collinear-nonrelativistic limit the local $J_{ii}$ terms can be shown to vanish when calculated from one-site and two-site rotation approaches within the total variation of the grand potential \cite{Szilva2023}.
+Thus, the $B_{\mu\kappa}$ elements, related to the local $\Gamma_{iik}^{\alpha\beta\mu}$ terms and as discussed previously \cite{Mankovsky2022}, describe effects induced by spin-orbit coupling when the local symmetry is broken by the displacement of the $k$-th atom.
+Within the Néel model \cite{Neel1954}, they are strongly related to the dipole term.
+Interestingly, in the collinear-\textit{nonrelativistic} limit the local $J_{ii}$ terms can be shown to vanish when calculated from one-site and two-site rotation approaches within the total variation of the grand potential \cite{Szilva2023}.
 However, in a spin-orbit coupling environment where also atoms are allowed to move from their equilibrium positions, this symmetric cancellation is not expected to hold anymore.

 Up to now, only the case $\alpha=\beta$ has been considered for $i\neq j$.
 However, if we allow also for $\alpha\neq\beta$, then both Dzyaloshinskii-Moriya (when spin-orbit coupling is enabled) and symmetric anisotropic Heisenberg interactions \cite{Borisov2023}, will intuitively lead to contributions to the magnetoelastic energy density.
 Although the former has been only very recently considered by Weißenhofer \textit{et al.} \cite{Weissenhofer2023}, the latter -- to the best of our knowledge -- has been never addressed (even though it naturally leads to an analogous expression to the DMI-like contribution); in particular, the symmetric anisotropic Heisenberg couplings can be relevant in the context of complex atomic structures, such as the kagome $A$V$_3$Sb$_5$ (where $A$ is either Cs, Rb, K) compounds \cite{Karmakar2023,Hasan2023}.
 In order to exoress those contributions, one may expand $\Gamma_{ijk}^{\alpha\beta\mu}$, for $\alpha\neq\beta$, as $\Gamma_{ijk}^{\alpha\beta\mu}=\sum_{\gamma}\varepsilon_{\alpha\beta\gamma}(\mathcal{D}_{ijk}^{\gamma\mu}+\varGamma_{ijk}^{\gamma\mu})$, where $\varepsilon_{\alpha\beta\gamma}$ is the Levi-Civita symbol, and $\varGamma_{ijk}^{\alpha\beta\mu}$ represents the symmetric anisotropic exchange coupling induced by the (relative) displacement of the $k$-th atom in the $\mu$ direction.
 In turn, $\mathbf{m}_{j}$ may be expanded to its first order in $\mathbf{m}$ ($\mathbf{m}_{j}\sim\mathbf{m}+(\mathbf{r}_{ij}\cdot\nabla)\mathbf{m}$), as the first order terms do not vanish anymore as in the case of $\alpha=\beta$.